spotinst/help/src/docs/ocean/features/labels-and-taints.md

 To make scheduling more efficient and compatible with Kubernetes, Ocean supports the following [Kubernetes constraint mechanisms](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) for scheduling pods:

-- Node Selector – Constrains pods to nodes with particular labels.
+- Node Selector: Constrains pods to nodes with particular labels.
-- Node Affinity – Constrains which nodes your pod is eligible to be scheduled on based on labels on the node.
+- Node Affinity: Constrains nodes for pod scheduling eligibility based on node labels.
 Spot supports hard and soft affinity (`requiredDuringSchedulingIgnoredDuringExecution`, `preferredDuringSchedulingIgnoredDuringExecution`).
-- Pod Affinity and Pod Anti-Affinity – Schedules a Pod based on which other Pods are or are not running on a node.
+Pod Affinity and Pod Anti-Affinity: This function schedules a pod based on whether other pods run on a node.
-- Pod Port Restrictions – Validates that each pod will have required ports available on the machine.
+- Pod Port Restrictions: Validates that each pod will have required ports available on the machine.
 - [Well-Known Labels](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/).

 ## Spot Labels

-Spot labels allow you to adjust the default scaling behavior in Ocean; by adding Spot labels to your pods, you can control the node termination process or its life cycle.
-The Spot labels are described below.
+Spot labels allow you to adjust Ocean's default scaling behavior.
+Add them to your pods to control the node termination process or lifecycle.

 ### spotinst.io/azure-premium-storage